subhashyadavon/CarDex-Prod/sprint2.md

 </br>

 ## 5. Last Dash
  - We anticipate scope creep.
-As the application functions are getting bigger and complex than expected therefore we may not be able to complete all the targets that we aimed for at the start of the course.
+As the application functions are getting bigger and complex than expected, we may not be able to complete all the targets that we aimed for at the start of the course.

 </br>